Filter by Category

 with Vyvyan Rundgren

 Class Description: In rural areas, the art of barn quilt painting has become a popular way to celebrate America’s agricultural and cultural past while adding cheery pops of color to outdoor structures.
-Create your own 24” x 24” barn quilt painting--the perfect size for mounting on your shed, home, or business!
-Using a quilt block design that you bring from home for inspiration, you will learn how to scale and transfer the pattern onto a prepared wooden board, then you will be guided through the process of taping, painting, and sealing it.
+Create your own 24” x 24” barn quilt painting- the perfect size for mounting on your shed, home, or business!
+Using a quilt block design that you bring from home for inspiration, you will learn how to transfer the pattern onto a prepared wooden board, then you will be guided through the process of taping, painting, and sealing it.
 Most complete projects will have one or more coats of protective sealant by the end of the class; students will be given enough sealant to complete the process at home.
-If time allows, a smaller 12”x12” painting can be started for an additional $10 fee, which can be paid directly to the instructor in class.
+If time allows, a smaller 12” x 12” painting can be started for an additional fee.

 Lunch: Lunch is included in the class fee.
 If you have any dietary restrictions, please note them when you register.

-Vyvyan serves as an officer on the Board of Directors for the Art Guild of Greene County.
-Through the Art Guild and with the support of the Greene County Economic Development & Tourism she founded the Blue Ridge Barn Quilt Project and it has grown to be the largest barn quilt trail in Virginia, now having over 150 artworks on display.
-She not only paints many of the barn quilts, she also conducts workshops to teach others how to create their own.
+Instructor Bio: Vyvyan Rundgren has lived in Virginia for over thirty years.
+Her interest in art began as a child and stretched from watercolor to oil to painted floor cloths and then to barn quilts.
+For eight years she was an instructor at the John C. Campbell Folk School in NC.
+Her book, Floor Cloths, Quilts & Pages was released in 2015.
+She is also an avid gourd artisan using only pyrography and carving to enhance each gourd.
+Her gourds saved her emotionally for two years while her second husband battled cancer (passing away recently).
+She serves as an officer on the Board of Directors for the Art Guild of Greene County and with the support of the Greene County Economic Development & Tourism she founded the Blue Ridge Barn Quilt project which has grown to be the largest barn quilt trail in Virginia, now having over 150 on display in Greene County.
+She not only paints many of the barn quilts, she also conducts workshops each month to teach others how to create their own.